American home builders need reasonably priced lumber to build homes that average working families can afford.

 - Rescind the lumber duties and negotiate a settlement to address American home builder concerns regarding price and availability of lumber.
 NAHB is meeting with representatives of the Trump administration and Congress, as well as Canadian federal and provincial officials, to achieve this goal.

 - Boost domestic production by seeking higher targets for timber sales from publicly-owned lands and opening up additional federal forest lands for logging in an environmentally sustainable manner.

 - Reduce U.S. lumber exports.
 Domestic producers are selling abroad to China and other international clients in order to increase profits.
 Exporting timber should be discouraged when there is a gaping need at home.

 - Seek out new markets to reduce our nation’s reliance on Canadian lumber imports and make up for our domestic shortfall.
-NAHB last year held productive talks with Chilean government, trade and industry officials that focused on increasing exports of softwood lumber to America.
-Other potential markets include Sweden and Brazil.
+NAHB met with Chilean government, trade and industry officials that focused on increasing exports of softwood lumber to America.
+Other potential markets include Brazil.

 See the latest on Canadian softwood lumber at NAHBNow.